Why fantasy players should bench Dez Bryant in Week 2

 [Week 2 rankings: Overall | QBs | RBs | WRs | TEs | FLEX | DST | Kickers]

-About to turn 29, Bryant has become matchup sensitive.
+About to turn 29, Dez Bryant has become match-up sensitive.
 Looking back to last season, Bryant struggled against big, physical shadow corners.
-His struggles continued in Week 1 securing two receptions for 43 yards on a team-high nine targets.
-Bryant still high-points the football in the red zone better than any receiver in the NFL, but his efficiency metrics on PlayerProfiler.com indicate he was one of the least efficient receivers last week and last year.
+His struggles continued in week 1 securing two receptions for 43 yards on a team-high nine targets.
+Bryant still high-points the football in the red zone better than any receiver in the NFL, and he should score double-digit touchdowns this season.
+Unfortunately, Bryant’s underwhelming 2016 efficiency followed him into 2017, exacerbated by NFL schedule makers who set up the Cowboys to face a gauntlet of suffocating pass defenses early this season.

 |Dez Bryant Catches Per Game in 2016 vs. Big Shadow Corners